- About AHRD

 Ron has extensive consulting experience in global organizations including General Motors, KLM Airlines, Abbott Laboratories, Seagate, Morton Salt, Rohm and Haas, Kuwait National Petroleum Company, Biomet, ARAMCO, Hyundai Motors, among others.
 Common across all projects is the goal to help develop and improve workplace performance systems that respond to changing demands on employee competence.
 Dr. Jacobs actively integrates information from these various projects into his scholarship through partnership research projects and to his university instruction.

-Julie Gedro is a Professor of Business, Management and Economics at Empire State College / State University of New York (SUNY).
+Julie Gedro is the Associate Dean and Professor of Businesss at Empire State College / State University of New York (SUNY).
 She holds a B.A. in Economics and English from the College of William and Mary, an M.B.A. in Business Information Systems from Kennesaw State University, and a Doctorate of Education in Adult Education and Human Resource Development from the University of Georgia.
 Her research has been published in Human Resource Development Review, Human Resource Development International, Advances in Developing Human Resources, the Journal of European Industrial Training, and others.
 Julie is a member of the Society for Human Resource Management, the Southern Management Association, the American Psychological Association (APA), and its Division 50 (Society of Addiction Psychology) and Division 44 (Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues).
 Her book on leadership, entitled Lipstick or Golf Clubs: What Lesbian Leaders Understand About Success, and What You Can Learn from Them (Chicago, IL: Discovery Association Press) was published in March, 2014.
-At Empire State College, her research and scholarship have earned numerous awards, such as the Jane Altes Prize for Outstanding Community Service, and the Susan H. Turben Award for Excellence in Scholarship and the SUNY Chancellor’s Award for Excellent in Scholarship and Creative Activities.
+At Empire State College, her research and scholarship have earned numerous awards, such as the Jane Altes Prize for Outstanding Community Service, and the Susan H. Turben Award for Excellence in Scholarship and the SUNY Chancellor’s Award for Excellent in Scholarship and Creative Activities. (back to the top)

 Jeff Allen is a professor and a leading scholar in the area of learning and performance innovation.
 At the national level, he provides leadership in numerous professional organizations and has serves as a reviewer for numerous research publications.
 Additionally, Dr. Allen is the Founding Editor of Learning and Performance Quarterly and current Editor for Career and Technical Education Research.